munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-Using that, our core expression parser becomes:
+Using that, our core expression parser looks like this:

 ```java
 public Expression parseExpression(int precedence) {